DudenessBoy/WeaveSound/README.md

 - Add songs to a queue and play them in order
 - Shuffle, reorder, duplicate, and remove items in the queue
 - Save and load queues from files
-- Lightweight design with optional cloud integrations (Google Drive and OneDrive)

 ## Requirements
 1. **FFmpeg** (required for best functionality, especially for audio encoding/decoding)